Ultimate Guide to Potassium in Food

 Another liquid with lots of it is coconut water.
 Be careful with drinking it as most of the over the counter versions are full of sugar and excess calories.

-Check the nutrition label to ensure there are limited added ingredients.
-That being said, it is a great solution if you are low on electrolytes and hydration.
+Check the nutrition facts label to ensure there are limited added ingredients.
+That being said, it is a great solution if you are dehydrated.

 8. Mushrooms (White or Portobello)